thiggy01/wine-create-shortcut/README.md

 ## Usage

 Run the scrip with this command: `./wine-create-shortcut path/to/app.exe`.
-It will display a lot of messages showing what it is doing and finally when it is done.
+It will display a lot of messages showing what it is doing until it is done.
 After that, you should see the shortcut appearing on the applications menu of Gnome when you search for it.